NOTE: More photos to come if I can find them and scan off the slides - I purchased a slide scanner in January 2011 and will do soon

 On Sunday we drove down to Milparinka and went out to Depot Glen where Charles Sturt was stranded on his exploration trip.
 We also went out to the Mount Wood area of Sturt National Park where we did the Golden Gully Walk.
 This is where John Gerritsen had built a fantastic gold mining display.
 It is still there but looking a little tired in 2003.

 I think that the rest of us went to a BBQ that night out at Mount Wood Homestead where George and Kathy Townsend lived (but it may have been last night).
-Also there were Graham (Blinky) Blinksell (another NPWS Chief Ranger from Kosciusko National Park) and Barrie and Nancy Booth from Broken Hill (Barrie was the Regional Manager, Western Region).
+Also there were Graham (Blinky) Blinksell (another NPWS Chief Ranger from Kosciusko National Park and former Manager of Mootawingee HS) and Barrie and Nancy Booth from Broken Hill (Barrie was the Regional Manager, Western Region).

 Over the weekend, Ian Leslie from Sixty Minutes TV show on Channel Nine was there and they produced a story on the events.
 However, it was a bit of a beat up and was not a true reflection of what went on over the week.